PiMaker/ltcgi/docs/Getting Started/Installation/VRChat.md

 Before installing LTCGI into your project, make sure you have all prerequisites installed.
 This includes making sure you can successfully build and upload your world to VRChat _before_ adding LTCGI!

+> ⚠️ If you are importing LTCGI into an existing project, make sure you have a backup first!

 ## Creator Companion

 I recommend using the [VRChat Creator Companion](https://vcc.docs.vrchat.com/) to automate the steps below.
 Simply create a new project with the `UdonSharp` template, and you're good to go!